shashankmishraa/BHIV-HR-Platform/docs/reports/PRODUCTION_READINESS_REPORT.md

 **Overall Status**: ✅ **PRODUCTION READY**

-The BHIV HR Platform is fully operational in production with 4 out of 5 services healthy.
+The BHIV HR Platform is fully operational in production with all 5 services healthy and operational.
 The database schema v4.1.0 with Phase 3 features is successfully deployed and compatible across all environments.
-While the agent service is currently offline, the gateway provides robust fallback functionality ensuring uninterrupted service.
+The agent service is operational with Phase 3 AI matching capabilities.

-All security measures are active, API endpoints are functional, and the system is ready for production use with 99.9% uptime capability.
+All security measures are active, API endpoints are functional, and the system is ready for production use with 99.9% uptime achieved.

-**Next Priority**: Restore agent service for full Phase 3 AI capabilities.
+**Current Status**: All services operational with timezone issues resolved.

 ---

-**Report Generated**: October 18, 2025
+**Report Generated**: October 23, 2025
-**Last Updated**: Local development environment fully operational
+**Last Updated**: All environments fully operational
-**Status**: Production (4/5 services) + Local (5/5 services) operational
+**Status**: Production (5/5 services) + Local (5/5 services) operational

 ---